Board of Directors

 Fitness Program Manager

 Samantha joined Healthy Aging Association in November 2011.
 Samantha earned her Bachelor's Degree in Kinesiology with a concentration in Health and Wellness Promotion for California State University, Stanislaus in 2011 and her Master's degree in Kinesiology, Exercise Science Option from Fresno State University in 2014.
 She presented her thesis findings at the American College of Sports Medicine (ACSM) Annual World Conference in Orlando, Florida in May 2014.
-Samantha was a certified Group Cycling instructor for 6 years, a Certified Young at Heart Master Trainer (2012-present), a Certified A Matter of Balance Coach (2012-2017), and recently became certified as an A Matter of Balance Master Trainer (2017-present).
+Samantha is a Certified American Council on Exercise (ACE) Group Fitness Instructor (2018-present), a Certified Young at Heart Master Trainer (2012-present), a Certified A Matter of Balance Coach (2012-2017), and became a Certified A Matter of Balance Master Trainer (April 2017-present).
 Samantha is a member of the Services to Older Adult Advisory Committee (STOAAC) and CVMAPS (Central Valley Marketing and Administrative Professionals).
 As a fitness program manager she is responsible for design and implementation of all fitness, nutrition, fall prevention and social programs to enhance the quality of life of older adults.
 She also manages the daily operations of all the Healthy Aging Association's fitness and wellness programs.

 Erlinda Bourcier, B.A.